 This small but significant shift in power has created a new opportunity for SEOs.

 So I’m going to show you how to take advantage of that change with my Bing SEO guide.

 Is Bing SEO Traffic Valuable?

-Many SEOs feel searches on Bing are not as valuable as searches on Google.
+Many SEOs feel searches on Bing and Yahoo are not as valuable as searches on Google.